Electric vehicles (EVs) rely heavily on keeping their batteries at a constant temperature because a battery cooling system is essential.

 When things from thermal viewpoints are concerned, three primary aspects are considered if Lithium-ion batteries are used in EVs.

-2. Battery performance deteriorates above 86°F, or 30 degree Celsius resultantly, posing a danger to acceleration, response, and power density.
+- Battery performance deteriorates above 86°F, or 30 degrees Celsius resultantly, posing a danger to acceleration, response, and power density.

-3. And the temperature range above 104°F and 40 degree Celsius can be fatal.
+- The temperature range above 104°F and 40 degrees Celsius can be fatal.
 It can cause irreversible damage to the battery, and thermal runaway can occur at temperatures of 70 to 100 degrees Celsius.
-In this state of affairs, the battery can go to complete destruction.
+In this state of affairs, the battery can go to destruction.

 To get optimum strength from a Lithium-ion EV battery, the temperature range of 15-25 °C— akin to that of the human body— should be maintained.